os-guy-original/Serial-Design-V/README.md

 > **Note:** This project is a work in progress.
 Please report any bugs you find.

+## ⚠️ Important Note

+Debian/Ubuntu installation is currently not supported.
+We can't build the hyprland dependencies due to C++ errors.
+Please consider using Arch Linux or Fedora for now.

 ## Quick Start

 1. Clone the repository: